What Is Copy Testing and Is It Necessary?

 Now that we’ve defined copy testing, let’s take a closer look at how advertisers in both traditional and digital mediums can use copy testing methods and alternatives to improve the impact of their sales copy on target audiences and drive conversions.

 Focus Group Copy Testing

 Focus groups are the classical method of conducting copy testing.
 An advertising agency might outsource copy testing to a market research company that would form a focus group based on the target demographic for the ad and start collecting feedback.
-Feedback in a focus group copy testing scenario is often divided into four parts:
+Feedback in a focus group copy testing scenario is often divided into 4 parts: